 Minwax® is one of the most popular manufacturers of wood finishing products in the US.

-Their product Minwax® PolyShades® is specially designed for enhancing the wood grains by combining beautiful rich stain color and long-lasting polyurethane protection in one easy step.
+Their product Minwax® PolyShades® is specially designed to enhance the wood grains by combining beautiful rich stain color and long-lasting polyurethane protection in one easy step.
+It’s available in a regular 1 quartz tin can and also as aerosol sprays for spraying.

 The best thing I love about Minwax PolyShades is it can also be used over finishes like polyurethane and others to recolor old pieces of furniture, doors, windowsills, or other woodwork accessories.

-Also, removing the PolyShades is not very tricky as all you need is standard paint or varnish removers like mineral spirits, paint thinner, or a gel-based paint stripper.
+Removing the PolyShades is not very tricky as all you need is standard paint or varnish removers like mineral spirits, paint thinner, or a gel-based paint stripper.

 Removing Minwax PolyShades